GustavoCostaW/ngc-pagination/README.md

 ![](http://g.recordit.co/RDtZOmZ6kE.gif)

 Cool!
-And with your `BehaviorSubject` you can emit events and the ngu-pagination will react the property changes.
+With your `BehaviorSubject` you can emit events and the `ngu-pagination` will react the property changes.

 If you need change the currentPage